 Not only is self-massage a convenient way of easing tension and pain that you can undertake in your own home, it’s also incredibly cost-effective: rather than pay for pricey individual sessions or long courses with a massage therapist, there’s a one-off cost, often less than that of a single appointment.
-Plus, the beauty of these tools is that you can use all of them by yourself (although it can sometimes be more fun to get a friend involved).
+Plus, the beauty of these tools is that you can use all of them by yourself.

 Whether you go for a ball, a belt, a roller, or even something more unusual like a cane, there are some tips and tricks that can help you get the best out of every session.
 Massage is easier on warm muscles than on cold muscles, so try it straight from the shower or bath.
 Don’t shy away from trigger points, which you might have heard described as “knots” — while they might be tender to touch, gentle massage can actually help to reduce the pain.
 Most importantly, if you’re ever in doubt, have a chat with your doctor or physiotherapist; they might even be able to show you the best form for using your new massage tool.
 Result.

 TriggerPoint GRID Foam Roller